drnasin/mysql-pdo-secure-session-handler/README.md

 Default cipher mode is **AES-256-CBC**.

+CBC mode "needs":
-CBC mode "needs" an "encryption key" (provided by you) and initialisation vector (generated) for encryption/decryption process.
+    - an "encryption key" and
+    - initialisation vector ("iv") (generated string of pseudobytes in binary format) for encryption/decryption process.

+For my needs at the time to have encryption key be a human readable string before hashing and using it was enough.\
+If you need more security, I was toying at the time of writing this class, to use the key file as encryption key but ultimately company decided this was enough security (original class accepted ALREADY hashed encryption key).\
+I implented hashing of encryption key into the class before sharing on github to make it more as a "unit" :) But I degress..

+Can cetainly be done with key file but then the hashing of encryption key logic could be removed.

 ### Features
-   1. openssl encryption of session data using chosen cipher, "encryption key" and initialisation vector - "iv" for short
+   1. openssl encryption of session data using chosen cipher, "encryption key" and initialisation vector("iv")
-        - "iv" is needed because of the default cipher mode (CBC) used
+        - "iv" is needed because of the default cipher mode (CBC)
+   2. when session is being created so is the "iv" for that session. "iv "is then stored in the database as binary data\
-   2. lifetime of a session is kept in the database
+   2. lifetime of a session is kept in the database because
         - can't be tampered with that easily
-        - calculation of sessions expiration can be left to the database (example: _DELETE FROM sessions WHERE (modified + INTERVAL lifetime SECOND) < NOW()_)
+        - calculation of the sessions expiration can be left to the database (faster)\
+        (example: _DELETE FROM sessions WHERE (modified + INTERVAL lifetime SECOND) < NOW()_)

 ### Encryption